 Today, I have a guest post from Chris Huntley.
 Enjoy

-For Hanna Boykin, losing both parents in a 14-month span was devastating for her and her five siblings.
+For Hanna Boykin, losing both parents in 14 months devastated her and her five siblings.
 Her parents had no life insurance coverage, and Hanna and her siblings didn’t have enough financial support to stay together.

 Hanna, recipient of our inaugural “Huntley Wealth Cares Scholarship,” is the perfect example of why life insurance is important.

 Life insurance provides quick financial relief to the policy’s beneficiaries.
 It can help pay bills, pay off debts, and pay for basic burial and final expenses.

 In Hanna’s case, life insurance could have allowed her siblings to save their home, provide for food and clothing, and go to college since she had an adult sibling.

 Even if you don’t have children, you may need life insurance.